jondubois/iogrid/README.md

 node server
 ```

-Now to see the 'game', navigate to http://localhost:8000 in a browser - You should see a single colored circle which you can move around
+To run the demo, navigate to http://localhost:8000 in a browser - You should see a single colored circle which you can move around
 using the arrow keys.

 To test the multi-player functionality from your localhost: